 FEMA has established procedures to change the designation for properties incorrectly included in the SFHA.
 These processes are referred to as the Letter of Map Amendment or LOMA and the Letter of Map Revision Based on Fill, or LOMR-F. Through these processes, an individual who owns, rents, or leases property may submit certain mapping and survey information to FEMA and request that FEMA issue a document that officially removes a property and/or structure from the SFHA.
-In most cases, the applicant will need to hire, at his or her own expense, a Licensed Land Surveyor or Registered Professional Engineer to prepare an Elevation Certificate for the property.
+The applicant will need to hire, at their own expense, a Licensed Land Surveyor or Registered Professional Engineer to prepare an Elevation Certificate for the property.
 Upon receiving a complete application forms package, FEMA will normally complete its review and issue its determination in 4 to 6 weeks.